Georgia plant agrees to close in fight over gas emissions

 “The company remains confident in the safety of its operations and the scientific analysis that confirms that its operations do not pose a threat to employees, the community or public health,” it said.

-Georgia had gone to court earlier this month seeking a temporary closure of the Covington plant.
+Georgia went to court earlier this month seeking a temporary closure of the Covington plant.
 Gov. Brian Kemp said in a statement that Monday’s agreement “allows for cleaner operations and improved, long-term accountability at BD’s medical sterilization facilities in Covington” and another location.